Integrated Petrophysics – How to use Special Core Analysis with Modern Logs

 – How to identify the key data channels from modern logs which answer the questions your team is asking

-- The questions core-log integration answers that log analysis cannot
+– The questions core-log integration answers that core or log analysis does not

 – How to use legacy core data with the modern log data you have just acquired

-- How to use Rock Typing and PetroDB to estimate the core values you do not have
+– How to use Reservoir Rock Types and PetroDB to estimate core values you do not have

-- How to use interactive software to show how properly integrated SCAL and modern logs will impact your geo-model results
+– How to use Interactive Petrophysics software to show how properly integrated SCAL and modern logs will impact your geo-model results

 - Essential core-log integration